fastoch/React-JS-Dave-Gray/README.md

 Since Content and Footer are siblings, we need to:
 - take some of the data that's in the Content component
 - move it up to the App component
-- drill it down to the Footer component
+- drill it down to both the Footer and the Content components

-We will take the list items from Content and pass them to the App component.
+First, we will take the list items from Content and pass them to the App component.
 For that, we will cut the following code and paste it in the App component:
 ```tsx
 function App() {